DiarmuidM/longitudinal-data-analysis/README.md

 ## Further information

-Please do not hesitate to get in contact if you have queries, criticisms and ideas regarding this materials: [Dr Diarmuid McDonnell](mailto:diarmuid.mcdonnell@manchester.ac.uk)
+Please do not hesitate to get in contact if you have queries, criticisms and ideas regarding these materials: [Dr Diarmuid McDonnell](mailto:diarmuid.mcdonnell@manchester.ac.uk)